 Learning skills from others and holding ideas learned from others is good.
 But use it to get on a path to unique and one-of-a-kind truths.

-Take advanced level art classes.
-First step, though, is taking entry level art classes.
-At some point, you'll figure out how to think with authenticity and then how to express your unique view and understanding of the world.
+Take advanced-level art classes.
+The first step, though, is taking entry-level art classes.
+At some point, you’ll figure out how to think with authenticity and then how to express your unique view and understanding of the world.